 Emily Anthes covered car accidents and local crime for several daily newspapers before she discovered that there were journalists who wrote about science for a living.
 Now she spends her days covering genes, brains and behaviour.
-Her book, Frankenstein's Cat: Cuddling up to biotech’s brave new beasts, was published last year.
+Her book, Frankenstein's Cat: Cuddling up to biotech’s brave new beasts, was published in 2013.
 Emily has degrees in science writing and the history of science, and lives in Brooklyn with what may actually be the world’s cutest dog.

 Work published elsewhere

 In addition to expanding our knowledge about head injuries, the Vietnam Head Injury Study has also provided insight into how healthy brains function.

 Science-fiction turns real: genetically engineering animals for war

 Remote-controlled animal cyborgs could one day be conducting surveillance and participating in search and rescue missions (excerpt from Frankenstein’s Cat).

 Coldblooded does not mean stupid

 Reptile brains are not as primitive as we imagined.